SwingDev/EasyInject/README.md

             let authenticationManager: AuthenticationManager
      }
      ```
 5. Compile.
 Injecting script will generate file `/Generated/Inject.generated.swift` in your project folder.
+Add it to project.
 6. For every class that needs to be `Injectable`  let it implement `Injectable` and satisfy protocol requirements by creating field `injector` and `init(injector:...)`.
 Actual structs that can be used are created by the injection framework based on your `Injector`s  definitions.
 For example for our  `MessagesViewModel` we created protocol `MessagesViewModelInjector`, so injection framework created implementation in struct `MessagesViewModelInjectorImpl` (added `Impl`).
 We should use that.
     ```swift
     class MessagesViewModel: Injectable {